NiR-/Gaufrette2/README.md

 This rewrite is a tentative to redesign the public API in a simpler manner, using lazy, iterator based, filesystem-agnostic File value objects.

 Using buffered streams effectively reduce the memory footprint from end to end.
 Execution times are linear relative to content size.
 Memory consumption is relative to the buffer size.

+It also makes Directory first-class citizen.

 ## How ?

 ### Files

 Files are represented by a path, a content and metadata.
 The content has to be represented by a callable that returns an `\Iterator` of some sort.

 ```php